mgmarlow/knavehack/content/index.md

 restraining, or anything else the GM agrees is plausible.
 They can only cause damage indirectly (e.g., pushing an enemy off a ledge) and are resolved with an appropriate ability check.

+#### Power attacks

+After a successful attack roll but before rolling for damage, PCs can opt to make a melee attack a Power Attack.
+Power Attacks double the number of damage dice rolled in exchange for breaking the weapon.

 ### Damage and wounds